StefanGheorghica/Coursera/README.md

-/* Add Author and Project Details here */
+/* Author: Stefan Gheorghica
+ *
+ * This program seek to implement a series of functions that have to porpuse to process and array */